Callicarpa erioclona

 • Growth Habit: A shrub that can grow to 2m in height

-• Flowers: LIght minute pale to whitish blue or pink to white
+• Flowers: Light minute pale to whitish or pink to white

-• Stem/Bark: Twigs are voered in dirty brown hairs
+• Stem/Bark: Twigs are covered in dirty brown hairs

 • Growth: Fast